-GCP Assistant Director, Strategy and Programme GCP Assistant Director, Sustainable and Inclusive Growth GCP Head of Innovation and Technology GCP Head of Communications Assistant Director: Transport, Strategy and Network Management, Cambridgeshire County Council Executive Director, Greater Cambridge Shared Planning Service Assistant Chief Executive, Cambridge City Council Section 151 Officer and Director of Finance, CambridgeshirCounty Council Director Smart Cambridge Programme, Cambridgeshire County Council Public Affairs Manager, University of Cambridge 1.35 As above, the group includes the GCP's dedicated senior officer team and is supplemented with other senior officers relating to specific areas of specialism when required at differing times, recognising the variety of aspects of the City Deal.
+GCP Assistant Director, Strategy and Programme GCP Assistant Director, Sustainable and Inclusive Growth City Access Programme Director GCP Head of Innovation and Technology GCP Head of Communications Assistant Director: Transport, Strategy and Network Management, Cambridgeshire County Council Executive Director, Greater Cambridge Shared Planning Service Assistant Chief Executive, Cambridge City Council Section 151 Officer and Director of Finance, Cambridgeshire County Council (currently represented by nominated officer - Service Director finance and procurement (Deputy Section 151 Officer).
+Director Smart Cambridge Programme, Cambridgeshire County Council Public Affairs Manager, University of Cambridge As above, the group includes the GCP's dedicated senior officer team and is 1.35 supplemented with other senior officers relating to specific areas of specialism when required at differing times, recognising the variety of aspects of the City Deal.
 This needs to be flexible to allow appropriate consideration at the relevant times of issues that arise, recognising that the City Deal is about more than just transport infrastructure.
 The membership of the Leadership Group will remain agile in order to adapt to the workload at the time.
 1.36 A key role of this group is to develop and deliver the City Deal programme.
 This involves putting in place processes, resources and guidance to steer, develop and deliver the programme in line with Executive Board and Government requirements.
 This includes advising on business case and scheme development work, reviewing appraisals, value for money statements and independent scrutiny advice.
 The Leadership Group will be responsible for making recommendations to the Executive Board on the basis of the evidence and technical/ independent advice in relation to priorities and progress including reporting on risks, resources, scheme development and delivery, as well as updating on next steps and reviewing progress.
 1.37 In addition to the strategic oversight of the Leadership Group, the GCP transport programme is overseen by the Transport Programme Board, which offers assurance of project delivery across the overarching programme, including reviewing project status, progress and risks and meeting on a monthly basis.
 This Board provides a further layer of governance and oversight on the GCP transport programme, ensuring impact, benefits and value for money can be delivered across the programme.
 1.38 The scrutiny and recommendations of each business case/case for investment are overseen by the GCP's Accountable Body (Cambridgeshire County Council).
 The GCP's Accountable Body including the S151 officer sits outside the dedicated officer structure/management unit.
 The SRO (inside the Management Unit) makes recommendations that are then reviewed and agreed by the Accountable Body.